 Jim: I’m Jim Daly, and we need your support now more than ever to help people like Brooklyn.
 Your support of Focus on the Family here at the end of the year is urgently needed.
 We’re falling behind our goals to be able to meet the needs of families in the coming year.
 And because of some generous friends, when you give today, your donation will be doubled.
 So please call now: 1-800-A-FAMILY.
 That’s 1-800, the letter A, and the word FAMILY.

-Woman #1: Planning a wedding is hectic, it’s cumbersome.
+Mary: Planning a wedding is hectic; it is cumbersome.

-Man #1: I think my favorite part was the cake testing.
+Ross: I think my favorite part about it was the cake testing.

-Man #2: At the wedding rehearsal, I decided it would be really fun if I could walk out to the Iron Man theme song.
+Jake: At our wedding rehearsal, I decided that it’d be really fun if I could walk out to the Iron Man theme song.

-Woman #2: The day before our wedding it snowed a foot and a half.
+Eva: The day before our wedding, it snowed a foot and a half.